Celerway/metamorphosis/README.md

 A simple MQTT -> Kafka bridge and concentrator.
 Note that we'll use [Red Panda](https://github.com/vectorizedio/redpanda) instead of Kafka.
 It is simpler (no zookeeper) and faster (no JVM), and claims protocol compatibility with Kafka.
 You should consider it.
+Note that Metamorphosis uses packages written for Kafka, so it is likely to work just as well with Kafka.

 This is a protocol bridge between MQTT and Kafka.
 It'll connect to a broker, using HOSTNAME as the client ID, subscription and listen for messages.
-When a message is received, we'll give it to kafka.
-It is meant to be running in a k8s pod.
+When a message is received it is placed in a buffer and written to Kafka either based on message volume or given an interval.

+Upon startup it can, if configured to do so, issue a message to Kafka.
+This can be very useful as any misconfiguration will then be immediately detected.
+If this initial message can't be sent Metamorphosis will exit with an error.

+When up and running Metamorphosis will listen for messages on the configured MQTT topic and write them to Kafka.
+Note that what we get from MQTT is binary data so the messages written to Kafka will be base64 encoded.

-If Kafka is unavailable we'll try to spool the messages to memory, so they can be recovered.
-If we can't write to Kafka, we'll retry every 10 seconds.
-Once we reconnect, we dump all the messages we have.
+If Kafka becomes unavailable we'll try to spool the messages to memory, so they can be recovered.
+It will retry every 10 seconds.
+Once we reconnect, it'll dump all the messages we have buffered.

-Once Kafka and MQTT are connected, Metamorphosis will listen on `HEALTH_PORT` (cleartext http) and deliver metrics if a client requests `/metrics`.
+Metamorphosis will listen on `HEALTH_PORT` (cleartext http) and deliver metrics if a client requests `/metrics`.
 We'll also answer /healthz, so you can have k8s poll this url.

-Note that you need to make sure that the topic exists in Red Panda / Kafka or that auto creation of topics is enabled.
+Metamorphosis will auto-create Kafka topics.

 Note that there are limited guarantees given.
-During restart, k8s will start a new instance of the daemon before the old one is shut down.
-During this short period you'll see messages duplicates.
-Make sure you'll handle these.
-You can have k8s run this is a stateful set if this shouldn't happen.

-Also note that the bridge will issue messages in order to test that it can talk to Kafka.
-These will be given the MQTT topic "test" (can be overridden with the environment variable TEST_MESSAGE_TOPIC).
-Ignore these messages in your consumer.
+If you run Metamorphosis in a k8s deployment you can potentially see message duplication.
+If you, on the other hand, run Metamorphosis as a StatefulSet you might lose messages upon restart.

 ## Message format